 Mildred Wirt Benson

-This Iowa native, having grown up with a doting father and lots of freedom like Nancy Drew, gave Life to Nancy Drew with a bright, bold fresh characterization and a snappy visualization of mid-western River Heights.
-She had been writing since she was a child and had chanced up on an advertisement Stratemeyer placed in a trade publication--it led to her ghosting the Ruth Fielding series.
+Iowa native, Mildred Wirt Benson, having grown up with a doting father and lots of freedom like Nancy Drew, gave life to Nancy Drew with a bright, bold fresh characterization and a snappy visualization of mid-western River Heights.
+She had been writing since she was a child and had chanced up on an advertisement Stratemeyer placed in a trade publication - The Editor - it led to her ghosting the Ruth Fielding series.
 She had always preferred boys' series books growing up as they were more exciting and adventurous.
 She always felt that girls could do the same things boys could, and therefore, so could Nancy.
 She wrote books 1-7, 11-25, and 30.
 I am currently writing a biography about Benson.

 Harriet Otis Smith